douglasabnovato/udemy-quiz-app-master/Readme.md

 6. Create Head's up display (HUD).
 7. Create a progress bar.
 8. Create and style The End page.
-9. save high scores in local storage
+9. Save High Scores in Local Storage.
 10. load and display high scores from local storage
 11. fetch API to load questions from local json file
 12. fetch API to load questions from open trivia db API